SergeyLubimov/quadratic_equation/README.md

 ### Version with Complex Numbers (VCN)
 This is the VCN branch.
 This version finds the complex roots of the quadratic equation.
-The solve_equation function works using tools for working with the complex numbers of the cumplex_number module (located in the repository of this branch).
+The solve_equation function works using tools for working with the complex numbers of the complex_number module (located in the repository of this branch).
-The solve_equation function represents the solution as an array of two structures of the COMPLEX NUM type defined in cumplex_number.h.
+The solve_equation function represents the solution as an array of two structures of the COMPLEXNUM type defined in cumplex_number.h.